 Please contact us for any further information about how to access our service.

 Our Mental Health Recovery programme

-We have a highly skilled Mental Health Recovery Team, committed to offering an individually tailored and flexible service for our clients.
+We have a highly skilled Mental Health Recovery Service, committed to offering an individually tailored and flexible service for our clients.
 We promote the prevention of poor mental health and enable the transition to independence.

 As part of our recovery and social inclusion programme, we offer:

 - opportunities to join our task-based training in the café, reception or library areas

 - 1:1 coaching/mentoring

 - information, advice and guidance on education opportunities

 - a variety of social groups/activities

 - access to support groups in the community